matteo-torres/blackout-houston/README.md

 ```
 ## Data

-All the data has been downloaded and stored in the data folder.
-The VIIRS data files can be accessed within a separate subfolder.
+All datasets have been downloaded and organized within the data folder in this repository.
+The VIIRS datasets are specifically located in the VNP46A1 subfolder for easy access.

 ## References